siserin/blind9/doc/arm/reference.rst

    ``transfer-source`` statement within the ``view`` or ``zone`` block in the configuration file.

-.. note:

-   Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.
+.. note:: Solaris 2.5.1 and earlier does not support setting the source address for TCP sockets.

 ``transfer-source-v6``